Free Speech Flag: Impact

-Soon after it was first published, bloggers publicized the Free Speech Flag across multiple websites, increasing its popularity and disseminating the forbidden code within the flag.
+Soon after it was first published, bloggers publicized the Free Speech Flag, increasing its popularity and disseminating the code within the flag.
 The flag entered popular culture as Internet users chose creative ways to spread knowledge of the HD DVD encryption key.

 Users wore the code emblazoned on T-shirts, added it to poems, integrated the code into the lyrics of hip hop songs, and created music utilizing its numeric values.
-Musician Keith Burgun composed a song using the code titled "Oh Nine, Eff Nine", and published his work on YouTube.
+Musician Keith Burgun composed a song using the code titled "Oh Nine, Eff Nine", and published it on YouTube.
 The sole lyrics to the song were the numbers of the digital code itself: "09 F9 11 02 9D 74 E3 5B D8 41 56 C5 63 56 88 C0".
 "I thought it was a source of comedy that they were trying so futilely to quell the spread of this number," Burgun said.
 "The ironic thing is, because they tried to quiet it down it’s the most famous number on the Internet."

 Matthew Rimmer, senior lecturer at Australian National University, commented upon the legality of the innovative ways Internet users like Marcotte chose to publicize the secret HD DVD code: "I don't think it's necessarily designed to stay within the bounds of the law.
 It's just a fun way to comment on what's happened.
 I think that it's designed to show that the law is absurd or ridiculous and should be abolished."

 Antonio Ceraso of Pennsylvania State University placed the flag's conception within a larger framework—"the formation of a communal ethos...the 09 F9 tribe"—and posed the question: "Would five striped colors arranged into a flag constitute an anti-circumvention device under the DMCA?"

 The flag inspired Jeff Thompson, assistant professor and program director of Visual Art and Technology at the Stevens Institute of Technology, to create a sound file of the AACS encryption key as a melody.
 After a similar encryption key was cracked for the PlayStation 3 gaming system, a new flag was created by a different user as a tribute to Marcotte's original flag.